hans-mtz/western-exams/README.md

 make answers
 ```

-The default is to assign `set-seed` 777 to V111, 888 to V222 and 999 to V333.
-You can change your set-seed and the number of versions in the `makefile` file by changing the variables `VERSIONS` and `SEEDS`.
+The default is to assign `set-seed` 666 to A, 777 to B, 888 to C, and 999 to D. You can change your set-seed and the number of versions in the `makefile` file by changing the variables `VERSIONS` and `SEEDS`.
 The `makefile` will associate the seeds with the versions in order.
 The first seed with the first version and so on.

 ## MCQ Exam Assitant - GPT

 Combine this template with the GPT [*MCQ Exam Assitant*](https://chat.openai.com/g/g-XSiym5xEf-mcq-exam-assistant) to increase your productivity.

+## Gradescope

+This version's instructions are updated to be used with Gradescope Bubble Sheets.